 Áine Kerr (US)

 Head of journalism partnerships, Facebook.
 FB vs fake news.

 From Fairfax to founder.
 Getting real on revenue at inkl.

 Founding editor at The Wire, star reporter, also an economist.

 What’s on in Brisbane: Storyology 2017 kicks off at the Brisbane Powerhouse Aug.
-24 with our live storytelling extravaganza Storyology After Dark, where our talented contributors will create a magazine live onstage!
-Featuring writers and journalists Trent Dalton, William McInnes, Caro Meldrum-Hanna, Tonya Mosley (US) and more.
+24 with our live storytelling extravaganza Storyology After Dark, where great journalism will leap to the stage!
+Featuring writers and journalists Trent Dalton, William McInnes, Tonya Mosley (US) and more.
 Your ticket includes a drink — come to the bar by the river after the show!

 On Friday Aug.
 25, we’ll have Storyology for Journalists, featuring speakers such as investigative reporter Aaron Glantz (US), Google News Lab’s Asia-Pacific lead Irene Jay Liu (Hong Kong) and others.

 And there’s something for everyone at Storyology Saturday, Aug.
 26. Come to a discussion about Queensland’s criminal history, the Trump effect and much more.

 The 2016 Gold Walkley-winning photojournalist talks Afghanistan and modern foreign correspondence.